 - Supplies were low on both sides but the soldiers battled on steadfastly.

 - British reinforcements arrived in Dimapur to relieve the forces at Kohima.
 Now the Japanese realised that their position was precarious as they were extremely low on supplies.
 They began to fall back.
+The Japanese were also defeated during the in the subsequent Battle of Imphal.

 - The Battle of Kohima was one of the fiercest battles of the Second World War but one that India seemed to have forgotten.